 Here are some ways to prepare to make sure you can lead a fulfilling retirement on your terms, whether retirement is imminent or many years away.

 1. Come up with a plan for your leisure time.

 Start thinking about how you would like to spend your leisure time long before you retire.
 Do you want to volunteer at the local food bank, learn a new hobby, increase your golf games or take up bridge?
 Research the activities you would like to pursue, and consider talking to friends who have already retired to see how they spend their time and what activities they find fulfilling.

 2.Estimate how much your leisure activities will cost.

-As I wrote about previously, entertainment activities and travel can be one of the most underestimated retirement expenses.
+As we indicated previously, entertainment activities and travel can be one of the most underestimated retirement expenses.
 If you plan on taking up a new hobby, such as painting or knitting, include costs in your retirement budget for equipment and/or classes you will need to take to adequately enjoy your hobby.